 Usually antibiotics will need to be given intravenously, through a drip or cannula (small tube) inserted into a vein for a day or two.
-Once recovery has started treatment is then changed to an oral antibiotic usually for another 5 or 8 days.
+Once recovery has started treatment is then changed to an oral antibiotic usually for another 5 to 8 days.
 If the infection is caught early, it can sometimes be treated with oral antibiotics straightaway and intravenous antibiotics can be avoided.
-At the same time as having antibiotics, the skin needs to be gently cleansed at least once per day with a soap substitute, which may contain an antiseptic.
-Greasy moisturisers are recommended in order to soothe the skin and to stop the healing skin from sticking to clothing or bedding.
-In some cases it may be necessary to treat the area with burns dressings.
-Pain killers are also useful and can be used regularly until the skin has fully healed.
+At the same time as taking antibiotics, the skin needs to be gently cleansed at least once a day with a soap substitute, which may contain an antiseptic.
+Greasy moisturisers are recommended in order to soothe the skin, aid healing and to stop the healing skin from sticking to clothing or bedding.
+In some cases, it may be necessary to treat the area with burns dressings.
+Pain relief is important such as paracetamol, ibuprofen and oral morphine to keep pain under control while the skin heals.

 Where can I find out more about the staphylococcal scalded skin syndrome?